1935 killings of Royal Canadian Mounted Police officers: Pelly shooting

-Wainwright was subsequently stabbed and shot with his own revolver, while Shaw was also stabbed and later shot three times with the smuggled .32 revolver as he attempted to ward off the attackers and drive the vehicle.
-The car crashed into a ditch, and the three perpetrators looted the vehicle leaving behind the corpses of the slain officers.
-Their bodies were discovered by a local farmer on 7 October 1935 and this was immediately reported to the authorities.
+Wainwright was stabbed and shot with his own revolver, while Shaw was also stabbed and later shot three times with the smuggled .32 revolver as he attempted to both ward off the attackers and drive.
+The car crashed into a ditch, and the three perpetrators looted the vehicle, leaving behind the corpses of the slain officers.
+A local farmer discovered their bodies on 7 October, and immediately reported it to the authorities.

 Banff shootout

-After the bodies of Wainwright and Shaw were discovered, the news of the murders and information about suspects had been relayed to RCMP detachments across Western Canada.
-By 19:00 MST on 7 October 1935, news had been communicated into Alberta and the off-duty Sergeant Thomas Seller Wallace and Constable G.E.
-Combe, joined forces with uniformed officers George "Scotty" Harrison and Grey Campbell had been mobilized to join in the search for the fugitives.
+After the bodies of Wainwright and Shaw were discovered, the news of the murders and information about suspects was relayed to RCMP detachments across western Canada.
+By 19:00 MST on 7 October 1935, news had been communicated into Alberta.
+Although off-duty, Sergeant Thomas Seller Wallace and Constable G.E.
+Combe joined forces with uniformed officers George "Scotty" Harrison and Grey Campbell and were mobilized to search for the fugitives.
 At about 19:20 MST on 7 October, the fugitives pulled into a service station 20 kilometres east of Canmore, Alberta, to buy only one gallon of gas, an odd request.
-Lucille and Roy Zeller, the owners of the station, recognized the suspects from the descriptions being broadcast on the radio, and called police, informing Constable Campbell that they were heading west.
-The disorganized suspects had begun to realize that they had no real escape plan and were running out of money.
+Lucille and Roy Zeller, the owners of the station, recognized the suspects from the descriptions being broadcast on the radio and called police, informing Constable Campbell that the perpetrators were heading west.
+The disorganized suspects realized they had no real escape plan and were running out of money.

 On 8 October 1935, the perpetrators robbed a vehicle driven by C.T.
-Scott, having his money and wristwatch stolen by the disoriented fugitives.
-They bizarrely informed him that they would return his wristwatch if he did not inform the police and continued to follow his vehicle westward as it drove towards Banff.
-As the two vehicles arrived in Banff, Scott stopped his vehicle before an RCMP checkpoint near the eastern gate of Banff National Park and informed the uniformed Campbell that the men in the vehicle following him had just robbed him.
+Scott, stealing his money and wristwatch.
+They bizarrely informed him that they would return his wristwatch if he did not inform the police and followed his vehicle westward as it drove towards Banff.

+As the two vehicles arrived in Banff, Scott stopped his vehicle before an RCMP checkpoint near the eastern gate of Banff National Park and informed the uniformed Campbell that the men in the vehicle following him had robbed him.

-As Wallace and Harrison approached the vehicle, two shots through the windshield were fired by its occupants, hitting both officers.
-The officers continued to engage the fugitives but had been mortally wounded.
-Harrison had been shot in the neck, and managed to shoot out the headlights of the vehicle before losing consciousness.
-Wallace, a distinguished World War I veteran and renowned marksman, fired his service revolver until he was low on ammunition and collapsed from his wounds After the shoot out, the three perpetrators headed for the bush pursued by Combe as Campbell loaded the wounded officers into his police vehicle.
-Combe managed to catch a glimpse of Joseph Posnikoff hiding in the bush and was able to fire his revolver, killing Posnikoff instantly and recovering Wainwright's stolen revolver.
+The perpetrators' vehicle stopped and as Wallace and Harrison approached the vehicle, its occupants fired two shots through the windshield, hitting both officers.
+Harrison was shot in the neck.
+Even though mortally wounded, the officers fired back at the fugitives.
+Harrison shot out the headlights of the vehicle then lost consciousness.
+Wallace, a distinguished World War I veteran and renowned marksman, fired his service revolver until he was low on ammunition and collapsed from his wounds.

+After the shoot-out, the three perpetrators abandoned their car and ran into the bush, pursued by Combe as Campbell loaded the wounded officers into his police vehicle.
+Combe caught a glimpse of Joseph Posnikoff hiding in the bush and fired his revolver at him, killing Posnikoff instantly.
+He recovered Wainwright's stolen revolver.